Reference

 • Test water first.
 Most “mystery illness” is an ammonia or temperature issue.

-• Read the disease spokes before medicating.
+• Read the disease articles before medicating.

 • Never dose Melafix, Bettafix, or tea tree oil products on bettas.